 The same holds true for bear safety.

-If you ever find yourself spraying or shooting a bear, thing have already gotten very, very bad.
+If you ever find yourself spraying or shooting a bear, things have already gotten very, very bad.
 Odds are, you’ve made some seriously poor choices.
 So how do you ensure this never happens?

 Secure your Food!